Trees and vegetation on council property

 There may also be a requirement to obtain State Government Approval of a Species Management Plan prior to any activities that tamper with any place that is being used by a native animal for breeding activities.
 Further information regarding this matter can be obtained at this website or by calling the Department of Environment and Heritage Protection on 1300 130 372.

-If you have remnant vegetation on your property, such as areas of intact native bush or heathland, you may need a permit from the Department of Environment and Heritage Protection.
+If there is remnant vegetation on your property, such as areas of intact native bush or heathland, a permitmay be required from the Department of Environment and Heritage Protection.

 All marine plants, such as mangroves, are protected under Queensland's Fisheries Act 1994.
 For more information visit the Department of Agriculture, Fisheries and Forestry website.

 The Queensland Government's Neighbourhood Disputes Resolution Act 2011 provides advice for neighbours to help resolve disputes about dividing fences and trees.